Waitress at the Red Moon Pizzeria by Eleanor Levine

-Availability:Also available on Amazon.
+Availability:Also available on Amazon as print and ebook.

 "Daring, brave poetry written by an East Coaster.
 You can really feel the life of the speaker as it relates to location.
 I plan to get this one signed by Levine at her upcoming reading in New York!"